 Alejandra Campoverdi is a former White House aide to President Obama, a journalist, a media executive, and an advocate for the advancement of the U.S. Latino community.
 Most recently, Alejandra served as Director of Multicultural Content for the Los Angeles Times.
 Alejandra previously served as founding Managing Editor of #EmergingUS, a digital magazine founded by Jose Antonio Vargas that explores the emerging American identity and lives at the intersection of race, immigration, and identity in a multicultural America.
 Prior to joining the Times, Alejandra served as Senior Advisor for Innovation and Communications Strategy for Univision Network News and was a part of the team that launched Fusion.
-She then appeared regularly as a Host/Producer on DNA, an interactive television show focused on social issues that formerly aired weeknights live on Fusion.
+She then appeared regularly as a Host/Producer on Fusion's DNA, an interactive television show focused on social issues.

 From 2009-2012, Alejandra worked in The White House, most recently as Deputy Director of Hispanic Media.
 In this role, she developed and implemented the White House’s multimedia communications strategy in relation to the U.S. Hispanic community and briefed President Obama in preparation for interviews with Hispanic media.
 Alejandra also served in the White House Chief of Staff’s office as Special Assistant to Deputy Chief of Staff for Policy Mona Sutphen.
 Previously, Alejandra worked on The California Endowment’s Agricultural Worker Health Initiative, which focused on improving the health and living conditions of California’s agricultural workers.